wspringer/scala-from-zero/section2.rst

 have members.
 It also means that there *are* other members defined for Int.
 Now if I only could find out about those other

-Methods on Int
+Members of Int
 ==============

 I am going to forget about the operators for now and focus on the *members* mentioned by the Scala REPL.
 How I do find about members defined on Int?
-If this were an IDE, I would type the number, then type a dot and hit CTRL-Space or TAB.
+If this were an IDE, I would type the number (the thing for which I want to list its members), then type a dot and hit CTRL-Space or TAB.

 ::